dashpay/docs/introduction/information.rst

   currency was later renamed "Dash" to avoid association with the darknet markets.
 Dash is a portmanteau of "Digital Cash."
 Dash is an open source peer-to- peer cryptocurrency that solves many of Bitcoin's problems.
-Dash's features include PrivateSend, InstantSend, Decentralized Governance by Blockchain (DGBB), a 2nd tier network (referred to as the masternode network).
+Dash's features include InstantSend, CoinJoin, Decentralized Governance by Blockchain (DGBB), a 2nd tier network (referred to as the masternode network).
 See the :ref:`Features
   <features>` page for a full list of Dash's features.